zutobg/Crowdsale/README.md

 All the sale parameters should be increased considering only the accepted amount.

 Lastly, there's the added mechanism for minting and distributing the non-sale tokens.
 The values will be harcoded in the `Distributable.sol` with percentages.
-When the sale is finalized the tokens will be distributed following the rule:
+When the sale is finalized the tokens will be distributed following the rules:

 * The amount sold in both sale stages will be 60% of the total Tokens
 * The other addresses percentages must account up to 40%
 * If a give address has rights to 5%, it means that it will receive 5% of the total tokens(even if not all of them are minted yet);

-The `distributeTokens` functions one of the few owner restricted function(although it doesn't need to be);

 ##### Note on units
-Given the solidity restriction to floating point numbers, some variable are considered differently.
+Given the solidity restriction to floating point numbers, some variables are considered differently.
 * The `rate` will be divided by `1000`.
 A rate of `15` actually means `0.015`.
 This is considered in the contracts
 * The `percentages` will be divided by `10`.
 A percentage of `14` means `1.4%`